Bicycle gearing: Internal (bottom bracket)

 Current systems have gears incorporated in the crankset or bottom bracket.
 Patents for such systems appeared as early as 1890.
 The Schlumpf Mountain Drive and Speed Drive have been available since 2001.
 Some systems offer direct drive plus one of three variants (reduction 1:2.5, increase 1.65:1, and increase 2.5:1).
 Changing gears is accomplished by using your foot to tap a button protruding on each side of the bottom bracket spindle.
 The effect is that of having a bicycle with twin chainrings with a massive difference in sizes.
 Pinion GmbH introduced in 2010 an 18 speed gearbox model, offering an evenly spaced 636% range.
 This gearbox is actuated by traditional twist shifter and uses two cables for gear changing.
 The Pinion system is well suited for mountain bicycles due to its wide range and low gravity center suitable for full-suspension bikes, but it is still somewhat heavier than derailleur-based drivetrain.

 Internal and external combined

-It is sometimes possible to combine a hub gear with deraileur gears.
+It is sometimes possible to combine a hub gear with derailleur gears.
 There are several commercially available possibilities: